QuasiChicken90/DiscordLink/README.md

 - Go to Discord, navigate to your Discord server, then choose a channel you want chat messages to be in
 - Once chosen, go to the channel settings > Intergrations > Webhooks and create a new webhook
 - Give it a name or icon (optinal) then copy the webhook url
-- Add the behavior pack to your world, then go to the file in worlds/world-name/behavior_packs/DiscordLinker/Scripts/main.js
+- Then go to the file in worlds/world-name/behavior_packs/DiscordLinker/Scripts/main.js
 - Change const webhookUrl = "PASTE_HERE"; to your actual webhook url, for example:
 ```
 const webhookUrl = "https://discord.com/api/webhooks/123456789/abcabcabcabc-abcabcabc";